bobby-brennan/gitback-blog/articles/apis-guru/content.md

 job is to get it in front of them.

-Publishing a Swagger specification provides an easy way for you to annouce your API to the world - not only what it does and where it's hosted, but exactly how it works.
+Publishing a Swagger specification provides an easy way for you to announce your API to the world - not only what it does and where it's hosted, but exactly how it works.